-COVERED EMPLOYERS WHAT THE LAW REQUIRES MASS LAYOFF PLANT CLOSING EXCEPTIONS EMPLOYEE REMEDIES workers who work at least a combined 4,000 hours per week. local government where the employment site is located.
-If the employee is represented by a collective bargaining representative, notice may be provided to either the employee or said representative. employment loss 4 at a single site of employment during any 30-day period for: a. at least 33% of the employees and at least 50 employees (excluding part-time employees); or b. (b) at least 500 employees, excluding part-time employees. within a single site of employment, if the shutdown results in an employment loss at the single site of employment during any 30 day period for 50 or more employees, excluding part time employees. or mass layoff is caused by: a. business circumstances that were not reasonably foreseeable as of the time notice would have been required; or b. a natural disaster.
-There is also the faltering business exception which allows employers to provide reduced notice for plant closings if they had been actively seeking capital or business for their faltering enterprises and believed in good faith that giving notice would have prevented them from getting the capital or business necessary to continue their operations. or "mass layoff" without first giving advance notice to employees who suffer an "employment loss."
-See 29 U.S.C. § 2104(a).
+COVERED EMPLOYERS WHAT THE LAW REQUIRES MASS LAYOFF PLANT CLOSING EXCEPTIONS EMPLOYEE REMEDIES A covered employer is an employer that employs at least 100 employees, excluding part-time employees, or employs 100 or more workers who work at least a combined 4,000 hours per week.
+The WARN Act requires covered employers to provide at least 60 days' advance notice of a mass layoff or plant closing to employees, the state dislocated worker unit and the chief elected official of the unit of local government where the employment site is located.
+If the employee is represented by a collective bargaining representative, notice may be provided to either the employee or said representative.
+A mass layoff means a reduction in force that is not the result of a plant closing and that results in an employment loss 5 at a single site of employment during any 30-day period for: a. at least 33% of the employees and at least 50 employees (excluding part-time employees); or A plant closing means the permanent or temporary shutdown of a single site of employment, or one or more facilities or operating units within a single site of employment, if the shutdown results in an employment loss at the single site of employment during any 30 day period for 50 or more employees, excluding part time employees.
+Under the WARN Act, an employer may order a plant closing or mass layoff before the conclusion of the 60- day period if the plant closing or mass layoff is caused by: a. business circumstances that were not reasonably foreseeable as of the time notice would have been required; or b. a natural disaster.
+Any terminated employees, including top executives, may sue for damages where a covered employer "orders" a "plant closing" or "mass layoff" without first giving advance notice to employees who suffer an "employment loss."